Zachary-Pearce/Pomegranate/README.md

     <img src="https://img.shields.io/badge/Vivado-2024.1-green" alt="Vivado 2024.1">
 </p>

 Pomegranate is an open source scalable and portable soft-core processor written in VHDL, it's goal is to teach you the fundamentals behind computer architecture by meeting you where you're at and scaling with you as you tackle progessively complex concepts.
 This allows you to build a solid foundation of knowledge and build on it brick by brick with a real practical example.

 # Welcome
-First of all, welcome to Pomegranate.
-I reccomend that you start familiarising yourself with the wiki which will be your main source of information about the project as well as holding various lessons for you to follow.
-I would reccomend you start by reading the following:
+First of all, welcome to Pomegranate, We reccomend that you start by familiarising yourself with the [wiki](https://github.com/Zachary-Pearce/Pomegranate/wiki), the wiki pages will teach you about the Pomegranate base architecture and how to configure it as well as holding various lessons on computer architecture for you to follow.

-- Link 1 (Pomegranate's mission, and how it seeks to achieve it)
-- Link 2 (architecture details; instruction set, base architecture)
-- Link 3 (configuring Pomegranate)
-- Link 4 (programming Pomegranate)
+If you're not sure where to start, you can read about that [here](https://github.com/Zachary-Pearce/Pomegranate/wiki#Where-should-I-start?)

 ## Repository Structure
 The modules are stored in the [src](https://github.com/Zachary-Pearce/Pomegranate/tree/main/src) folder.
 Each module has it's own sub folder with the code and a README describing it's design.

 Testbench files are stored in the [testing](https://github.com/Zachary-Pearce/Pomegranate/tree/main/testing) folder.
-Each module that has had a testbench simulation conducted has a sub folder which contains the testbench code file and a README that describes the tests conducted as well as resource utilisation, timing reports and resulting maximum clock frequency, and compatible FPGA platforms.
+Each module that has had a testbench simulation conducted has a sub folder which contains the testbench and a README that describes the tests conducted as well as resource utilisation, timing reports and resulting maximum clock frequency, and compatible FPGA platforms.

 ## Can I use this design in my projects?
 If you think that this design would be a good fit for your project then please use it.
 As it is made to be easily edited, you should be able to adapt it for whatever purpose you want.

-Compatibility with every FPGA development board is not guaranteed, but Pomegranate is designed to be compatible with as many Xilinx FPGAs as possible.
+Compatibility with every FPGA is not guaranteed, but Pomegranate is designed to be compatible with as many Xilinx FPGAs as possible.

 ### How to use
 There are two main parts to this design.